 Gift mom a unique piece of art from a local artist.

 Take a tour of a few local galleries and let mom pick out a unique piece of art.
 Or pick one out for her and include a little bio on the artist so mom can get to know the fellow Oklahoma behind the creation.
-The Plaza and Paseo Districts are great art destinations as well as Downtown Norman and Downtown Edmond.
+Enjoy the Paseo Arts District‘s First Friday Gallery Walk, which includes live entertainment, specials and artist meet-and-greets.
+The Plaza, Downtown Norman and Downtown Edmond are also great destinations.

 If you are looking for some family-friendly events happening this weekend, check out our round-up of things to do for Mother’s Day Weekend.